-Knowing how to parry punches will help you in any combat scenario, from kumite to Money fight.
+Knowing how to parry punches will help you in any combat scenario, whether that's dojo kumite or Vegas Money fight.

 If you had to rank the value of different techniques, parrying would be way up on boxing's defensive hierarchy.

 Parrying offers more protection, hand control, and counter punching options than blocking or slipping, and being on the "receiving end" sucks - it's like doing a tiny lat raise against the pressure of the opponent's hand, only with no warning, while you're already throwing your force in a different direction.